akeaswaran/cfb-pbp-analysis/README.md

 From either source, you're looking for game, drive, and play-by-play data from 2012 to 2019.
 Each download will take longer than the last, so keep that in mind.

-Once you have all of those files downloaded, pull down the latest list of teams as well.
+Once you have all of those files downloaded, download a CSV of the latest list of teams as well.

 Put all of these files in the requisite folders in the structure, naming them `<year>.csv`. **Note: The teams one specifically will have to be named `2018.csv`.**